ormf/cl-fourier-animation/README.md

 - Animation for different display modes

-- Keboard shortcuts for number of partials, change of shape to draw, speed, etc.
+- Keyboard shortcuts for number of partials, change of shape to draw, speed, etc.

-- freq labeling of circles
+- Labeling of circles with freq index.

 - Maybe changing to cl-sdl2 and doing the animation in 3D using opengl (with time as 3rd axis).
-This would be very helpful for teaching properties of dsp processing (using waveforms).
+This could be very helpful for teaching properties of dsp processing (using waveforms rather than 2D shapes).